Subject Intent: Why Music?

 Music pervades life and is all-encompassing.
-The Music curriculum helps students develop, engages them creatively and challenges them in an intellectual sense.
-We intend to unlock our students’ potential through Music and instil a genuine love of the subject through listening, composition, performing and analysing music from a wide range of styles and cultures helping students develop a greater sense of appreciation of the power of music throughout the world.
+The music curriculum helps students develop, engages them creatively and challenges them in an intellectual sense.
+We intend to unlock our students’ potential through music and instil a genuine love of the subject through listening, composition, performing and analysing music from a wide range of styles and cultures, helping students develop a greater sense of appreciation of the power of music throughout the world.
 It supports the development of a

 What will I study?

 The course also involves:

 • Performance (25% or 35%).You will give a solo performance of between eight to twelve minutes in front of a visiting examiner

 • Composition (25% or 35%).
 You are required to create two compositions.
 One is a piece in the Western Classical tradition and the other is a free choice in any style.

 • Listening and appraising exam is worth 40%.
 You will study the Classical and Romantic symphony, music of the early twentieth century and jazz.
 Your knowledge will be tested through listening exercises, a range of analytical questions and an essay.